yanzhu22/TIMER/README.md

 TIMER is a deep-learning framework for general and species-specific bacterial promoter prediction.

 The benchmark datasets can be found in `./train_data/`.
 The independent test sets can be found in `./test_data/`.
 The TIMER models is available in `./models/`.
+The prediction code can be found in `./codes/`.
 See our paper for more details.

 ### Requirements:
 - python 3.6